Canal Streetcar Line: History

 By the 1990s, interest in streetcars was rekindled, not only in New Orleans, but in many cities around the country.
 Plans for the restoration of the Canal Line were announced in 2000, and tracks were rebuilt from the foot of Canal Street out to the cemeteries.
 A branch line was created on North Carrollton Avenue, which had never before had streetcar service.
 Finally, the Canal streetcar line reopened April 18, 2004, almost 40 years after its close.
 It replaced multiple stop service on Canal in the Mid-City mostly except for a limited stop express line which ran all the way to the lake, which was eliminated suddenly due to Hurricane Katrina.

 In 2005, Hurricane Katrina damaged the red streetcars of the Canal and Riverfront lines which were stored at the car barn behind the RTA headquarters.
 As streetcar service was restored, it was forced to utilize the green cars borrowed from the St. Charles line while the red cars were rebuilt.

 In 2017, construction began on the Cemeteries Transit Terminal.
 This moved the terminus of cemeteries branch from City Park Ave to Canal Blvd.
 Furthermore, the new terminus featured double balloon loops for turning streetcars around along with a covered walkway to transfer to buses.
 This greatly improved safety as pedestrians no longer had to navigate a three way intersection.
 The Cemeteries Transit Terminal officially opened on January 5, 2018 with streetcar and bus service beginning January 7, 2018.

 Operation

-The Canal Streetcar trunk operates frequent service 24 hours a day, 7 days a week, from about every eight minutes during the day to about every sixteen minutes late at night.
-Each branch, Canal-Cemeteries and Canal-City Park/Museum, operates every sixteen minutes during the day to past midnight, then every 32 minutes until about 5 a.m.
+Streetcars operate approximately every 11 minutes for most of the day along the shared Canal Street segment.
+Service on individual branches alternates, resulting in headways of approximately 22 minutes on each branch.
+The Canal/City Park branch operates between approximately 5:00 a.m. and midnight daily.
+The Canal/Cemeteries branch operates 24 hours a day, with reduced overnight service between midnight and 5:00 a.m., when cars run approximately every 40 minutes; between approximately 3:00 a.m. and 5:00 a.m., trips operate only between the Canal Street Ferry Terminal and Carrollton Avenue.